the French flag

 Summary: The Spirit of Laws

 The Spirit of Laws was published in 1748 in Geneva, anonymously, to avoid censorship.
-This book presents Montesquieu’s political reflections.
-It describes the different forms of government (monarchy, aristocracy, republic, despotism, etc.) and the laws appropriate to each.
-It also includes his famous theory of the separation of powers.
+The book sets out Montesquieu's political reflections, describing the different forms of government (monarchy, aristocracy, republic, despotism, and so on) and the laws appropriate to each.
+It also contains his famous theory of the separation of powers.

-The aim of The Spirit of Laws is to grasp the fundamental principles that govern the history of political societies.
+The aim of The Spirit of Laws is to identify the fundamental principles that govern the history of political societies.

-In our societies, events do not unfold at random.
+Events in our societies do not unfold at random.
 There are general laws that must be identified:

 I have laid down the first principles and found that particular cases naturally conform to them; that the histories of all nations are merely their consequences 1.

-These laws have existed since time immemorial—even human laws, for they exist in potential before they are enacted.
+These laws have existed since time immemorial—even human laws, which exist in potential before they are enacted.

 The laws of nature, which precede political laws, are those that govern human beings before the establishment of societies.
 But what are they?

 This amounts to describing the state of nature, a political theme popularised by Hobbes.
-Unlike the latter, Montesquieu does not describe it as a state of war in which every man is a wolf to man.
+Unlike Hobbes, however, Montesquieu does not describe it as a state of war in which every man is a wolf to his neighbour.

-Certainly, Hobbes asks why men lock their houses if they are naturally sociable.
-However, Montesquieu shows that this is a misguided question: it attributes to them elements of civil society (a house, a key) and therefore desires that cannot arise in the state of nature.
+Hobbes asks why men lock their houses if they are naturally sociable.
+But Montesquieu shows this to be a misguided question: it attributes to them elements of civil society—a house, a key—and therefore desires that cannot arise in the state of nature.

-In this state of nature, four fundamental determinations characterise us: we have the idea of God, we seek to feed ourselves, we desire to reproduce, and we have the urge to live in society (mixed with fear).
+In this state, four fundamental determinations characterise us: we have some idea of God, we seek to feed ourselves, we desire to reproduce, and we feel the urge to live in society, mixed with fear.

 These, then, are the four natural laws of human beings.

 As soon as we enter society, the state of war begins.
-Montesquieu thus describes a historical process that is the reverse of Hobbes’s, for whom people enter society precisely to escape the state of war that characterises the state of nature.
+Montesquieu thus describes a historical process that runs counter to Hobbes's, for whom people enter society precisely to escape the state of war that characterises the state of nature.

-For Montesquieu, the state of war is twofold: men, within the same society, go to war with one another, as each loses awareness of his own weakness; similarly, nations go to war with each other.
+For Montesquieu, the state of war is twofold: men within the same society go to war with one another, as each loses awareness of his own weakness; and nations go to war with each other.

-As a result, three kinds of laws emerge (constituting three different types of rights):
+Three kinds of laws emerge from this (constituting three different types of rights):

 - those governing relations between peoples: the law of nations